Olga-smart/test/readme.md

     > 📦header
     >   ┣ 📜header.pug
     >   ┣ 📜header.scss
-    >   ┗ 📜header.js     <--- plugin will not see this file
+    >   ┗ 📜header.js     <--- the plugin will not see this file
     > ```

 2. The `scss` component file must have the same name as the folder.